aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-word/metadata-cleaner-for-word/_index.md

 - Click on Browse Files to select Word Documents.
 - It will allow you to select doc, docx, dot, docm, dotx, dotm, rtf, odt, ott and you can select any **.** file.
-- You can select a few files as well.
+- You can select multiple files as well.
 - Once the files are selected the files count will be changed.
 - Click the Clean button to clean metadata from these files.
 - Once the processing is complete, it will show a statistics of total cleaned files.